Kaldei/KDN/source/content/cli/LINUX PACKAGE MANAGERS.md

 ---
 title: Linux Package Managers
-summary: ~
+summary: A note about Linux packages managers.
-description: A note about Linux packages managers
+description: A note about Linux packages managers.
 tags:
   - linux
 ---